kimsible/peertube-plugin-upload-limits/README.md

 # PeerTube plugin Upload Limits

 This plugin adds an instructions alert above the upload form and upload limits (file size, video bit rate, audio bit rate) for a media input.

-All are editable in plugin settings :
+All these are editable in plugin settings :

-- Instructions formated in markdown
+- **Instructions** formated in markdown
-- Maximum file size in Mega octets / Mega bytes
+- **Maximum file size** in Mega octets / Mega bytes
-- Maximum video bit rate in Mega bits per seconds
+- **Maximum video bit rate** in Mega bits per seconds
-- Maximum audio bit rate in kilo bits per seconds
+- **Maximum audio bit rate** in kilo bits per seconds

-Upload limits are checked both client and server side with [the JavaScript port of MediaInfo](https://mediainfo.js.org/) using [WebAssembly](https://webassembly.org/).

-Instructions are parsed and outputted in HTML only client side with [Marked.js](https://marked.js.org).
+### Overall steps

-On client side, when limits are not fullfilled, the upload is not proceed and the user is notified with a PeerTube toast.
+- On client side, when limits are not fullfilled, the upload is not proceed and the user is notified with a PeerTube toast.

-On server side after uploading, when limits are not fullfilled, uploaded video / audio file is not accepted.
+- On server side after uploading, when limits are not fullfilled, uploaded video / audio file is not accepted.
 See the server side checking as a **security validation**.

+### URL and Torrent import

+Unfortunately, no limits for import with URL or torrent for the moment.

+### Dependencies

+- Upload limits are checked both client and server side with [the JavaScript port of MediaInfo](https://mediainfo.js.org/) using [WebAssembly](https://webassembly.org/).

+- Instructions are parsed and outputted in HTML only client side with [Marked.js](https://marked.js.org).

 ### Screenshots